-- · Only Persons can login. - Disabled users are not allowed to log in. - The internal "admin" user is not allowed to log in as user. - As long as system setup is needed user login attempts are blocked with a message saying "Application setup is required".
+- · Only Persons can login. - Disabled users are not allowed to log in. - The internal "admin" user is not allowed to log in as user. - As long as system setup is needed user login attempts are blocked with a message saying "Application setup is required". - When the system is in Maintenance Mode, access is restricted to users with Administrator role.
+Regular users are shown a message explaining the situation at this Login dialog, or after login in the authorized session.

 You can use an alias as User Name.
-See Section 11.4, "User Name Aliases" [212].
+See Section 13.4, "User Name Aliases" [221].